dplecko/RaceMortalityICU/README.md

 ### Installation Instructions

 For installing the required dependencies, use the following code.
+The expected installation time is within few minutes.
+R version 4.3.0 or higher is recommended.
+The dependencies are compatible with Linux, MacOS, and Windows distributions.

 ``` r
 # remotes package used for installing dependencies from Github